 Ingredients

-- 2 cups cooked, shredded chicken breasts
+- 2 cups cooked, shredded chicken rotisserie or canned work great

 - 1/2 cup almond flour